sofiakatzman/Cocktail-Finder/README.md

 - created array itteration of json server data
 - filter function completed
 - filtered results are uploaded to DOM

--
+3/16/23
+- added dom clearout at new form submission
+- added "try again error" that clears out after every new form submission

 PENDING GOALS:
-- clear out dom when event button is clicked (so only new results load)
-- create "Please try a different combination" return on screen when there are no results
 - finalize "like" feature - wrote code but not yet working with fetch patch **
 - add one more event listener -- either no added sugar or non pure css hover (change css class event listener)
 - implement remainder of database - 10 / 20 currently